-HES/EDU 206 Growth and Development through Elementary Physical Education (3 hrs.)
+HES 206 Growth and Development through Elementary Physical Education (3 hrs.)
 This course is meant to prepare students to teach physical education and movement activities to elementary school children.
 By identifying patterns of growth and development, students will be able to develop methods to successfully teach fundamental movement skill and physical education concepts through quality instruction, games, dance, health-related fitness and perceptual-motor activities.
 This course is for K-9, K-12 physical education majors.
-Offered every other spring semester.
+Offered in even numbered fall semesters.

 HES 207 School Health, Physical Education and Safety in Elementary (3 hrs.)
-This course is designed to study the principles of health, physical fitness, and safety for wellness and optimal development focusing on the needs of children with an emphasis on younger students, ages 4-9.
-Students will prepare developmentally appropriate health activities for elementary.
+This course examines the principles of teaching health, physical fitness, and safety for wellness and optimal development with an emphasis on the needs of children.
 Offered in fall semesters.